makinacorpus/Recolto/README.md

 npm run preview
 ```

+### Environment variables
+The `.env` file can be used to store parameters or settings that may change across Récolt'Ô instances.

+> /!\ DON’T COMMIT SECRETS (API keys, passwords…) THERE!!

+To help you setup, another file, `.env.example` is provided.

 ## Contributing

 You want to help to build and improve Récolt'Ô?
 Here is want you can do: